Geographic Information Systems (GIS)

 Both of the GIS programs at Green River offer enrollment at the beginning of any quarter.

-Complete an admissions application to Green River Community College, complete the COMPASS assessment, and meet with an advisor.
+Complete an admissions application to Green River College, complete the COMPASS assessment, and meet with an advisor.

 Basic PC skills, DOS and Windows operations knowledge, equivalent to Bus E 100 or 111, or instructor’s approval, are required for entry into the program.